-The hearing is not open to the public, but will become open in the event that the panel accepts the agreement.
-If the agreement is accepted, the Panel's decision and the Settlement Agreement will be made available at www.iiroc.ca.
+The hearing is not open to the public, but will become open if and when the Panel accepts the agreement.
+Members of the public who would like to attend the hearing may contact IIROC's National Hearing Officer at NHC1@iiroc.ca in advance of the hearing to obtain further details.
+If the agreement is accepted, the Reasons for Decision and the Settlement Agreement will be made available at www.iiroc.ca.

 The Notice of Application announcing the settlement hearing is available at: